 During the 1970s and 80s BNT membership grew from a few dozen to more than a thousand, and many critical conservation initiatives were launched.
 At the urging of the BNT, the government set aside new sites for protection, and at the close of the 20th century there were 12 national parks encompassing 315,000 acres.

 In the early 1980s, Margaret Langlois and philanthropist Sir Jack Hayward donated an 11-acre property on Village Road to serve as the BNT’s headquarters.
 Margaret and her husband Arthur (a colonial civil servant) had acquired the property in 1925 and over time they had collected one of the best-known private collections of palms in the world.

 Langlois’ records – dating from the late 1930’s until his death in 1977 – include all known palm genera.
 The collection was donated to Fairchild Tropical Botanic Garden in Miami by Margaret, who died in 1985.

 In 2002 the Bahamian national park system doubled in size when 10 new sites were designated and the total area under protection jumped to more than 700,000 acres.
 Today there are 32 national parks protecting over two million acres around the country.
-And the BNT is possibly the only non-governmental agency in the world responsible for national park management.
+Incredibly, the BNT is possibly the only non-governmental agency in the world responsible for national park management.